mikejoh/k8s-on-kvm/README.md

 ```
 sudo virsh net-dhcp-leases k8s_net
 ```
+6. Proceed with the bootstrapping the Kubernetes cluster using e.g. `kubeadm`.

-6. Install a CNI plugin:
+### Install a CNI plugin:

 Flannel CNI:
 ```